Deformation Theory for Finite Cluster Complexes: Universal Coefficients and Hilbert Schemes

-We now return to the general setting of $\A$ being an arbitrary cluster algebra of finite cluster type.
+Having shown all the claims under the assumptions of a positive grading and full rank, we now return to the general setting of $\A$ being an arbitrary cluster algebra of finite cluster type.
 By Lemma \ref{lemm:add_frozens}, we can add frozen variables to obtain a positively graded full rank cluster algebra $\A'$.
 Since $\A'$ is positively graded, the Gr\"obner cone $C'$ for $\A'$ contains in its interior a weight $w'\in\ZZ_{\geq 0}^{p+q'}$.
 The initial term with respect to $w'$ of each element of $I_{\A'}$ is in $I_{\K*\PS(\W')}$, and does not involve any of the extra frozen variables.
 Projecting $w'$ to $w\in \ZZ_{\geq 0}^{p+q}$, it follows that the initial terms with respect to $w$ of each element of $I_\A$ is in $I_{\K*\PS(\W)}$.
-It follows that $I_{\K*\PS(\W)}$ is an initial ideal of $I_\A$, and the first claim of the corollary follows.
+It follows that $I_{\K*\PS(\W)}$ is an initial ideal of $I_\A$, and the first claim of the corollary follows in full generality.

-For the second claim of the corollary, it is straightforward to verify that the elements listed in the claim must lie in $C^\vee$, the dual cone of $C$.
+For the second claim of the corollary in the general case, it is straightforward to verify that the elements listed in the claim must lie in $C^\vee$, the dual cone of $C$.
 We now show that they generate $C^\vee$.
 To that end, let $\sigma$ be the cone generated by these elements.
 Let $w\in\RR^{p+q}\cap \sigma^\vee$.
 Extend $w$ to the unique element $w'\in\RR^{p+q'}$ by giving all coordinates corresponding to a new frozen variable value $0$.
 Then from the description of the Gr\"obner cone $C'$ for $\A'$, we see that $w'\in C'$.
 It follows by the discussion of the preceding paragraph that $w\in C$.
 Hence $\sigma^\vee \subseteq C$, and we conclude that $C^\vee\subseteq \sigma$.
-The claim now follows. \end{proof}
+The second claim of the corollary now follows. \end{proof}

 \begin{ex}[Continuation of Running Example \ref{ex:r7}] For the cluster algebra of Example \ref{ex:r1}, the Gr\"obner cone $C$ corresponding to $I_{K*\PS(\W)}$ is the cone dual to the degrees of the $t_i$ from Example \ref{ex:r8}.
 One computes that $C$ is the cone whose lineality space is spanned by the rows of